bubdm/etlbox.docu/ETLBoxDocu/articles/transformations/row_manipulations.md

 The full class documentation can be found in the Api documentation.

-- If the input types is an array or object, [use the RowMultiplication that accepts one data type](https://etlbox.net/api/ETLBox.DataFlow.Transformations.ColumnRename-1.html).
+- If the input types is an array or object, [use the ColumnRename that accepts one data type](https://etlbox.net/api/ETLBox.DataFlow.Transformations.ColumnRename-1.html).
 - If the input type is an ExpandoObject, [use the default implementation](https://etlbox.net/api/ETLBox.DataFlow.Transformations.ColumnRename.html).